SENSUIKAN!

 19 November 1941:

-The I-26 and the I-10 are assigned to the Sixth Fleet's Reconnaissance Unit to cover the Aleutians area.
-At 1500, the I-26 departs Yokosuka for the Aleutians alone on her first war patrol..
-The mission calls for the I-26 to operate at her maximum endurance.
+At 1500, I-26 departs Yokosuka for the Aleutians alone on her first war patrol.
+The mission calls for I-26 to operate at her maximum endurance.
 There is a lack of space and the hangar is crammed full of food.
-Since her primary mission is reconnaissance and there is a shortage of modern torpedoes, she is armed with only 10 old 6th Year Type torpedoes of the 17 torpedoes that she is capable of carrying.
+As a result of shortage of modern torpedoes, she is armed with only ten 6th Year Type steam torpedoes.

 26-28 November 1941: